 Take a few trolling speed sweeps of an area keeping an eye on depth while keeping an eye out for any debris on the bottom.
 Depending on the species you are pursuing, debris at the bottom may be good cover for them and a good place to troll.

-Fish of most species run for deeper, cooler water in summer heat.
+Fish of most species run for deeper, cooler water in the summer heat.
 Keeping this in mind, look for any draws or areas of drastically changes depth that are relatively close to shore.
 I have had great success running the length of these areas in the past due to the cooler water found in them.

 When running in deeper water of any kind keep in mind the amount of line you are letting out.
 Keeping this in mind and being conscious about it can be the difference between fishing and dragging the lure across the bottom of the lake, especially with any diving lures.